dopqLOL/Cline_Retry_Cicker/README.md

 *   The application window stays on top (`Topmost`).
 *   You can cancel range or click point setting by pressing the ESC key.
-*   Settings are not saved when the application closes.
-You need to configure them each time you launch it.
+*   Settings are automatically saved to the `settings.json` file when the application closes and are loaded the next time it starts.

 ### Development Environment (Reference) <a name="development-environment-reference-en"></a>